 subjects.
 J Clin Pharmacol.
 2002; 42(10):1171-6.

-Scarlett JM, Stokol T, Saunders KM, McLeod JN.
-Expression,
+JM, Stokol T, Saunders KM, McLeod JN.
+Expression, bioactivity, and clinical

-III and IV) – Preliminary observations and combined data analysis of
+and IV) – Preliminary observations and combined data analysis of a 6-month pilot

 Reddy DR. Neurology of endemic skeletal fluorosis.
 Neurol India.

 Smith MK, George EL, Zenick H, Manson JM, Strober JA.
 Developmental

 toxicity of halogenated acetonitriles: Drinking water by-products of chlorine

 Smith V. What’s cookin’?
 Ever

 wonder what happens to dead animals?
 A look at Baltimore’s only remaining rendering